 How to Brine a Turkey for a Succulent Thanksgiving Bird

 To wet brine a turkey, you soak it in a salted water solution for up to a day, then roast.
 The result is a moist turkey with deeply ingrained flavor.
-Your brine can pack a punch flavor-wise because you’re infusing the entire turkey, not just seasoning the surface.
+Your brine can pack a flavorful punch because you’re infusing the entire turkey, not just seasoning the surface.

 How Do You Brine a Turkey?

 There are countless flavor options for brining, but the basic brining formula is simple: 1 cup of salt and 1/2 cup of sweetener (such as pure maple syrup or raw honey) in a gallon of water.
 Including a sweetener is optional, but it will help create a more balanced taste.

 Generally, that formula will make enough brine for a smaller turkey in the 10 to 15 pound range; for a bird that’s 15 to 20 pounds or above, you can double the numbers.
 Use as much water as needed to ensure the turkey is mostly submerged.

 On the stove, bring the water, salt, sweetener (optional) and any ingredients you want to flavor the brine with to a boil, then let it cool to room temperature.
 Make sure the brine is completely cooled to prevent bacteria growth during the brining process.

 Put a brining bag in a pot that’s big enough to hold the turkey, then place the brine and the turkey in the bag, seal, and refrigerate for up to 24 hours.
 You can find brining bags — basically gigantic Ziploc bags — at your grocery store.